prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 **Initial Conditions**

-The page will contain a Date Range form, a Heading, several hyperlinks for administration and a table for displaying the Account's Transactions.
+The page will contain a Date Range form, a Heading and information, several buttons for administration and a table for displaying the Account's Transactions.

 The Date Range form will have 2 Text Input Widgets, labeled ``Start Date:`` and ``End Date:``.
 They will be used to control the date range of Transactions